SEND Information Report

 The school provides any appropriate equipment and facilities that a child with special educational needs or disability may need.
 This equipment will have been identified by an outside agency as required by the child, in order for them to best access their learning.

-As a new building the school has good access; for more detail please refer to the Access Policy on the school website.
+As a new building the school has good access; for more detail please refer to the Access Plan on the school website.

 7. What are the arrangements for consulting parents of pupils with special educational needs?
 How will I be involved in the education of my child?